OfficialVysko/OfficialVysko/README.md

 <h2>What's up!</h2>

-<p>I am a front-end developer from Czech Republic with a lot of experience.
-My goal is to create modern and responsive websites with an emphasis on user experience.
-I specialize in innovative design and follow the latest trends in web design and development.
-I happily accept new projects and am ready to bring your web visioning to life!</p>
+<p>I am an ambitious front-end web developer who creates user-friendly and aesthetically appealing websites.
+Over the past few years of being in the IT world, I have gained a ton of experience and built the competencies needed to bring innovative and effective solutions to every project.</p>

 <q>Make it work, make it fast, make it right!</q>